Try These Techniques to Improve Team Communication

-Looking for ways to improve team performance?
-Sometimes, new tools in your toolkit are what you need.
+Looking for ways to improve team performance or tips to improve team communication?
+Sometimes, you need new tools in your toolkit.

 Team members should stop conversation and move away from the immediate topic.
 “Zoom out” to a broader context and individually reflect on the following questions: